banner type: None

 Some things are unlikely to change in hospitality.
 One of them is the importance of groups for hotel revenue.
 Groups help hotels fill occupancy and contribute to higher total revenue; however, they have become more demanding and sophisticated over the past few years and require a comprehensive strategy.

-In this article, we explore what group business is, why it’s vital for independent properties, and how to effectively cater to the needs of specific market segments.
+Read on to explore what group business is, why it’s vital for independent properties, and how to effectively cater to the needs of specific market segments.

 What is group business?